confluentinc/workshop-tableflow-databricks/labs/LAB7_clean_up/LAB7.md

 In this lab, you have:

-✅ **Manual Resource Cleanup**: Removed Oracle XStream connectors, disabled Tableflow on all topics, and cleaned up notebooks created through web interfaces
+✅ **Manual Resource Cleanup**: Removed PostgreSQL CDC connectors, disabled Tableflow on all topics, and cleaned up notebooks created through web interfaces

 ✅ **Automated Infrastructure Cleanup**: Used Terraform to efficiently destroy all cloud infrastructure across AWS, Confluent Cloud, and Databricks